 Although it may sound bizarre, rinsing your hair in cold or lukewarm water really helps to maintain shine and keep the cuticle layer down.
 When you wash your hair with water that’s too hot, it opens the cuticle, dries it out and can dull out colored hair, too.

 Can’t find the exact winter hair care products you’re looking for?
-Why not take our consultation and create your own bespoke, winter formula?
+Why not take our consultation here and create your own custom winter formula?